CyTube/cytu.be-policies/terms-of-use.md

     the advertisement takes place.
 Blatant spamming of links to your channel in other channels will result in a permanent ban from the website.
   * Attempting to disrupt the service or circumvent its security is prohibited.
-    CyTube is open source; feel free to set up your own copy of the software and test against that instead.
+    Please see the [security policy](security.md) for details.
-  * All users are required to abide by the Channel Content policy when sharing content in any channel.
+  * All users are required to abide by the rules of the below Channel Content policy when sharing content in any channel.

 ## Channel Content